mainframed/CICS_Dungeon/README.md

 ![Game](img/dungeon.gif)

-After instalation you can run the game by running either command at the TSO READY prompt:
+After instalation you can run the game by using either command at the TSO READY prompt:

 - `DUNGEON`